buzzm/WebF3/README.md

 cors (string)           URI or *.
 If set, server will set Access-Control-Allow-Origin header to this value upon return

-rateLimit (int)         Server-scoped (i.e. across all functions) call rate limit per second
+rateLimit (int)         Server-scoped (i.e. across all functions) call rate limit per second.
+Requires availability of python "ratelimit" module.

 allowHelp (boolean)     If False, the built-in help function is defeated (default: True)